 MSFEA has benefited enormously from the support of its alumni and friends that has enabled it to expand its facilities and invest in critical resources.
 The Bechtel Engineering Building was inaugurated in 1954.
 More recent donations have funded the construction and/or renovation of the Ghosn Building (2001), the CCC Scientific Research Building (2006), the Dar Al-Handasah (Shair & Partners) Architecture Building (2007), the Ray R. Irani Oxy Engineering Complex (2014), and the Munib & Angela Masri Building (expected 2018).

-Donations have also benefited academic departments, programs, and research and provided important financial support for scholarships and PhD fellowships including: the Baha and Walid Bassatne Department of Chemical and Petroleum Engineering, the Munib & Angela Masri Institute of Energy and Natural Resources, the Georges N. Frem Manufacturing Technologies Hub, the Mohammed Abdulmohsin Al-Kharafi Chair in Engineering, the Al Mu’allim Mohamed Awad Binladin Chair in Architecture in the Islamic World, the Dar Al-Wafaa Advanced Engineering Research Hub, the Riad Kamal Structural Engineering Laboratory-MSFEA, the Petrofac Endowed Scholarship, the Maroun Semaan Foundation Endowed PhD Fellowship, and the Dar Al-Handasah (Shair & Partners) Endowed Professorship in MSFEA.
+Donations have also benefited academic departments, programs, and research and provided important financial support for scholarships and PhD fellowships including: the Baha and Walid Bassatne Department of Chemical Engineering and Advanced Energy, the Munib & Angela Masri Institute of Energy and Natural Resources, the Georges N. Frem Manufacturing Technologies Hub, the Mohammed Abdulmohsin Al-Kharafi Chair in Engineering, the Al Mu’allim Mohamed Awad Binladin Chair in Architecture in the Islamic World, the Dar Al-Wafaa Advanced Engineering Research Hub, the Riad Kamal Structural Engineering Laboratory-MSFEA, the Petrofac Endowed Scholarship, the Maroun Semaan Foundation Endowed PhD Fellowship, and the Dar Al-Handasah (Shair & Partners) Endowed Professorship in MSFEA.